jkstyle2/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to read the Nvidia [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and utilize the architecture since it has been proven to be very successful in real world self-driving car tasks.
+The overall strategy for deriving a model architecture was to read the Nvidia [paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and to utilize the architecture since it has been proven to be very successful in real world self-driving car tasks.
 It was also recommended during the lesson.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 The official [paper](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) does not mention any sort of means to reduce overfitting problem, so that I just gave a first try adding 'Batch Normalization' layer in every convolutional and fully-connected layer of the network.
 Despite the fact that I was not very clear with the mechanism of Batch Normalization, as proposed in the [paper](https://arxiv.org/abs/1502.03167), Batch Normalization can act as a regularizer, also allowing us to use much higher learning rate and being less careful about initialization.

 In the beginning, it seemed working well with the low level of validation loss, which was around 0.0187, but it didn't go very well with the simulation test.
 There were a few spots where the vehicle repeatly fell off the track, departing the lane and ending up with falling into the lake.

-To improve the driving behavior in these cases, as a substitue of Batch Normalization, I decided to add dropout layers with 30% drop-rate placing in each Convolutional layer right after the activation functions, ReLU, are applied.
+To improve the driving behavior in these cases, as a substitue of Batch Normalization, I decided to add dropout layers with 30% drop-rate placing in each Convolutional layer right after the activation functions, ReLU.
 At the end of the process, I found the vehicle being able to complete the track without any lane departure.
 I may need to search for what's the core difference between batch normalization and dropout though.

 #### 2. Final Model Architecture

 The final model architecture (NvidiaModel.py) consists of 9 layers, including a Lambda layer for normalization, 5 convolutional layers, and 3 fully-connected layers.
 The input 70x160x3 YUV images are passed to the network and the overall architecutre looks like as below.

---visualization 추가하기
-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 <table>
     <tr>